By Stephanie Spillmann 9/5/17 This post may contain affiliate links. Read more here.

-I’m not saying that coffee alone can save a life, or that routine makes it all better.
+I’m not saying that coffee alone can save a life, or that routine takes away the grief.
 I am saying there is healing power to it — albeit very subtle.
 For me, the coffee spoke of a constant in my life.
 Mornings would continue to come, this dark and earthy smell would continue to waft and beckon my mind to entertain the possibilities of fully living again.

 I’ve loved coffee since high school, and through the years, especially since visiting Italy, I’ve become very particular about what I would call truly good coffee.
 Most coffee lovers are that way, I guess.
 Italian espresso, and European coffee in general, sadly puts American coffee to shame.

 My Swiss sister-in-law said it all when she teased about barely tasting the one bean with which Americans brew coffee.
 I thought that was hilarious — until I tasted what she was used to.
 Oh man, she’s so right.